pleavinseven/AlarmClockProject/README.md

 # Shake'n'Wake
-Multi-functional alarm clock application that features a shake-to-snooze/cancel function, day/night mode, vibrate and snooze options with multiple available languages.
+Welcome to Shake'n'Wake' a multi-functional alarm clock application that features a shake-to-snooze/cancel function along with day/night mode, vibrate and snooze options, and multiple available languages.

-The app makes use of MVVM architecture while sticking to XML written UI.
-The alarm can run in the background, but if force closed will cancel all alarms.
+Built with the MVVM architecture and XML for UI, this application utilizes Activities and Fragments to provide a seamless user experience.
+The alarm can run in the background and will continue to work even if the device is locked, however if the app is force closed then alarms will be lost.

-As a continuous work in progress, I am constantly improving the current features and adding new functionality to the application.
+Please note that this is a work in progress, and I am continuously improving the current features while exploring new functionalities.
+I welcome any feedback you may have.

+I hope to release the app for free on the Google Play Store in the near future.

 ![alarm_home](https://github.com/pleavinseven/AlarmClockProject/blob/master/readmeimages/alarm_home_227x479.png?raw=true)
 ![alarm_settings](https://github.com/pleavinseven/AlarmClockProject/blob/master/readmeimages/alarm_settings1_227x479.png?raw=true)